Security hologram: Concealed images

 These usually take the form of very thin lines and contours.
 Concealed images can be seen at large angle light diffraction, and at one particular angle only.

 Guilloché patterns (high resolution line patterns)

 These are sets of thin lines of a complicated geometry (guilloché patterns) drawn with high resolution.
-The technology allows continuous visual changes of colour along each separated lines.
+The technology allows continuous visual changes of color along each separated lines.

 Kinetic images

 They can be seen when the conditions of hologram observations are being changed.
 Turning or inclining the hologram allows the movements of certain features of the image to be studied.

 Microtexts or nanotexts

 Dot matrix holograms are capable of embedding microtext at various sizes.
 There are three types of microtexts in holograms: high contrast microtexts of size 50 – 150 micrometres; diffractive grating filled microtexts of size 50 – 150 micrometres low contrast microtexts.
 Microtexts of sizes smaller than 50 micrometres are referred to as nanotext.
 Nanotext with sizes of less than 50 micrometres can be observed with a microscope only.